w-sribunma/GZ-PX4-docker/README.md

 The `./work` directory setup

-run `./get_src.sh` to clone each repo and add AbuDhabi model to px4 gz world (probably will set up submodules soon)
+run `./get_src.sh` to clone each repo and add model to px4 gz world

+Additional backup trial maze world is located in the /work/models/maze_sample directory

 ```
 work/
 ┣ px4/